-The Houston County Board of Education designates certain information from student education records as "directory information" Unless a parent/guardian or eligible student makes a timely request to the principal of the school where the student is enrolled that such information not be designated as directory information for the individual student, such information will not be considered confidential and may be disclosed upon request.
+The Houston County Board of Education designates certain information from student education records as "directory information."
+Unless a parent/guardian or eligible student makes a request to the principal of the school where the student is enrolled that such information not be designated as directory information for the individual student, such information will not be considered confidential and may be disclosed upon request.
+A parent/guardian or eligible student may opt out of disclosure of directory information by notifying the school principal in writing within 10 days of the school year's beginning or enrollment.